AJVR Original Research

 • Summarize the number of participants.
 If applicable, report the number of animals in each group.

-• For hypothesis-testing studies, report results for primary outcome(s), ideally with estimated effect size(s) and confidence intervals.
+• For hypothesis-testing studies, report results for primary outcome(s), with estimated effect size(s) and CIs.
 Include summary data for adverse events.
-Do not include P values.

-• For descriptive or exploratory studies, provide summary estimates of clinically relevant findings and confidence intervals (if quantitative measures, such as odds, risk, or hazards).
-Do not include P values.
+• For descriptive or exploratory studies, provide summary estimates of clinically relevant findings and CIs (if there are quantitative measures, such as odds, risk, or hazards).

 • Conclusions: